-It is an opportunity for anyone interested in promoting, improving and protecting health to be trained to become a certified and registered public health practitioner.
+This apprenticeship is an opportunity for anyone interested in promoting, improving and protecting health to be trained to become a certified and registered public health practitioner.

 The L6 PHP apprenticeship will serve as a;

-- Social mobility vehicle for career development accessible to people from different socio-economic and cultural backgrounds to study for a degree without incurring any debt.
+- Social mobility vehicle for career development accessible to people from different socio-economic and cultural backgrounds to study for a degree without incurring any debt,

 The L6 PHP apprenticeship creates a new alternative post-16 career route for people wanting to get into Public Health as a career, ideal for anyone who would prefer a paid work based route into Public Health roles.